Destiny 2 post-release content: Year 6: Lightfall

-On August 23, 2022, Bungie announced Lightfall, the seventh expansion that will begin Year 6 of Destiny 2's lifecycle, would be released on February 28, 2023.
-The expansion will be set in a mysterious, technologically-advanced city of Neomuna, located on Neptune, and will revolve around Emperor Calus, now a Disciple of the Witness, as he, the Witness, the Black Fleet, and their army of Shadow Legion Cabal and Pyramid Tormentors invade Neomuna enroute to the Traveler in the Last City.
-The Guardian will meet the Cloud Striders, the alternate descendants of humanity and inhabitants of Neomuna, who will help the Guardian discover the power of Strand, a new Darkness-based subclass based on psychic energy and movement, and are able to use a Strand grappling hook to traverse the Neomuna skyline.
+On August 23, 2022, Bungie announced Lightfall, the seventh expansion that began Year 6 of Destiny 2's lifecycle, would be released on February 28, 2023.
+The expansion is set in a mysterious, technologically-advanced city of Neomuna, located on Neptune, and revolves around Emperor Calus, now a Disciple of the Witness, as he, the Witness, the Black Fleet, and their army of Shadow Legion Cabal and Pyramid Tormentors invade Neomuna enroute to the Traveler in the Last City.
+The Guardian meets the Cloud Striders, the alternate descendants of humanity and inhabitants of Neomuna, who help the Guardian discover the power of Strand, a new Darkness-based subclass based on psychic energy and movement, and are able to use a Strand grappling hook to traverse the Neomuna skyline.
 Originally planned for a fall 2022 release, it was delayed to early 2023 due to the delay of The Witch Queen.

 Year 7: The Final Shape

-Bungie had originally planned for Lightfall to cap off Destiny 2s first major saga, but after realizing that Lightfall was not enough, Bungie announced that The Final Shape would release in early 2024 as the eighth expansion that would begin Year 7 of Destiny 2.
-It will conclude the first major saga of Destiny 2, called the "Light and Darkness Saga", before the start of the next saga.
+Bungie had originally planned for Lightfall to cap off Destiny 2's first major saga, but after realizing that Lightfall was not enough, Bungie announced on August 22, 2023, that The Final Shape would be released on June 4, 2024 (delayed from its original release date of February 27, 2024) as the eighth expansion that would begin Year 7 of Destiny 2.
+The expansion takes place in a mysterious, otherworldly dimension known as the Pale Heart, located inside the Traveler, beyond the portal created by the Witness on the Traveler's surface at the end of Lightfall.
+The Guardian rallies the Vanguard and all of their allies, including Cayde-6 in spirit form, for the ultimate showdown against the Witness, who is using the Pale Heart to invoke the titular Final Shape, the calcification and destruction of all life in the universe.
+The expansion sees three new Light-based supers for each of the classes—"Song of Flame" for Dawnblade Warlocks, "Storm's Edge" for Arcstrider Hunters, and "Twilight Arsenal" for Sentinel Titans, as well as a new subclass, Prismatic, which allows Light and Darkness powers to be used in tandem.
+The Final Shape concludes the first major saga of Destiny 2, called the "Light and Darkness" saga, before the start of the next saga.

-Seasonal content